Information access and privacy2025-07-01T16:28:00+10:00

 ‘The Viewer’ is a read-only web-based application that sources available electronic information from a number of systems.

-It is available to all Department of Health Hospital and Health Services (HHS), outpatient centres, community centres and primary care centres.
+It is available to all Queensland Hospital and Health Services as well as other outpatient centres, community centres and primary care centres that register to access the system.

 Who owns my health record?

-Your actual medical record is the property of the hospital, however, you are able to access your information under the provisions of the Information Privacy Act 2009 (Qld)
+Your actual medical record is the property of Metro North Health, however, you are able to access your information under the provisions of the Administrative Access Scheme or the Right to Information Act 2009 (Qld).

 Using another name